-If you develop applications for Android, you will have suffered that the most complicated part is not the development itself, but the development environment (IDE).
-The installation is slow and complicated, the emulator is simply terrible, and it is much harder to configure the environment to your liking than to develop the application itself.
+If you develop applications for Android, you will have suffered from the fact that the most complicated part is not the development, but the development environment (IDE) itself.
+The installation is slow and complicated, the emulator is simply lamentable, and it takes much more effort to configure the environment to your liking than to develop the application itself.

-The situation improved slightly with the release of Android Studio, which replaced Eclipse as the standard IDE for programming on Android.
-However, the Android SDK emulator is still unbearably slow.
+The situation improved slightly with the release of Android Studio, which replaced Eclipse as the standard IDE for Android programming.
+However, the Android SDK emulator remains unbearably slow.

-Interestingly, with the release of Visual Studio 2015 (free in its Community Edition version), Microsoft has included an Android emulator.
-This Microsoft Android emulator is, ironically, much faster and more powerful than Google’s own emulator.
+Interestingly, with the release of Visual Studio 2015 (free in its Community Edition), Microsoft has included an Android emulator.
+This Microsoft Android emulator is, ironically, much faster and more powerful than Google’s own.

 In this post, we are going to configure Android Studio to use the Visual Studio 2015 emulator.